 This article is by no means an exhaustive discussion of what it means to live as a Baha’i–my perspectives come from my own, very limited experiences–but perhaps some of these experiences might be common to others.

 Your daily spiritual practice as an individual

-As Baha’is, we pray daily as a way of remembering that we are, first and foremost, spiritual beings, and that the vicissitudes of life are merely physical and ephemeral.
+As Baha’is, we read the Baha’i Writings and we pray daily as a way of remembering that we are, first and foremost, spiritual beings, and that the vicissitudes of life are merely physical and ephemeral.

 We are reminded to reflect on our thoughts and deeds each day, so that our life becomes a constant journey of spiritual growth rather than stagnation.

 In our daily lives, we try to live the teachings of the Baha’i Faith which were revealed for the betterment of all humanity.
 We strive to achieve unity and eschew prejudice of all forms.
 We avoid practices such as gambling and the consumption of alcohol.
 We try to steer clear of anything that creates division in society, such as partisan politics, believing instead in consultation as a means of civic participation.
 We try our best not to engage in backbiting, a practice that is so deeply engrained into our social fabric.

 When I joined the Baha’i community, a friend of mine jokingly said, “Don’t worry about all these acronyms, it’s not as complicated as it seems!”
 It’s true, there are a fair few acronyms to get your head around, but to me, it all points to the vibrant community life and the way Baha’i communities all over the world organise themselves as a spiritual collective in the absence of an ordained clergy.

 Every nineteen days, Baha’is gather in their local communities to commemorate the Nineteen Day Feast.
 This gathering gives Baha’is the opportunity to worship together, to consult on administrative matters of relevance to their local communities as well as the international Baha’i community, and also to socialise and strengthen bonds of friendship.